cchauve/AGO-pipeline/doc/manual.md

 ERROR   ALE     OG6100445       /home/chauvec/projects/ctb-chauvec/AGO-pipeline/example/anopheles_X_ALE/results/ALE/OG6100445.recphyloxml file is missing
 ...
 ```
-shows that for gene family `OG6100220` the expected reconciliation
+shows for example that for gene family `OG6100220` the expected reconciliation
 file `results/ALE/OG6100220.recphyloxml` is not present.

 In order to avoid propagating errors, the `check` command of AGO
 discards from the further steps the families for which the computation
 did not generate the expected file.
+So in the example above, when running
+`DeCoSTAR` after `ALE`, the genes belonging to the gene families for which
+reconciled gene trees are not available are not considered to define
+extant gene adjacencies that will be used as input to `DeCoSTAR`; this is
+done automatically by AGO, without the need for the user to do any manual
+modification of the input data.

 For tools `ALE, GeneRax, DeCoSTAR, spp_dcj`, an additional command
 `stats` is available: running `python src/AGO.py stats TOOL` creates
 one or several `csv` files recording statistics on the results
 generated by the tool.
+They are written in the subdirectory `statistics/<TOOL>`.

 Last, the command `python src/AGO.py clean TOOL` deletes the files
 generated by `TOOL`.

 We refer to [example/README.md](../example/README.md) for detailed
-illustrations of the three standard AGP pipelines.
+illustrations of the three standard AGO pipelines.

 As it can be seen above, an AGO pipeline is not a single script that
 runs all steps at once.
 This is motivated by the fact that each step